Changes in Eligibility

 If you are eligible for health care coverage through more than one Ohio public retirement system, guidelines determine which system is responsible for your health care coverage.
 Contact STRS Ohio for details.

 Also, if you are eligible for partial Medicare Part B premium reimbursement through more than one Ohio public retirement system, specific guidelines apply.
 It is your responsibility to contact STRS Ohio to determine which system is responsible for providing your reimbursement.
-Please note, STRS Ohio Medicare Part B premium reimbursements will be discontinued effective Jan.
-1, 2020.
+Please note, STRS Ohio Medicare Part B premium reimbursements will discontinue effective Jan.
+1, 2021.

 Changing Plans After Enrollment

-Once you enroll in an STRS Ohio medical plan, you will remain in the plan you select for the calendar year, unless you experience a qualifying event.
+Once you enroll in an STRS Ohio medical plan, you will remain in the plan you select for the calendar year, unless you experience one of the following events.

 - Enrollee experiences one of the following events and requests to change plans within 31 days of the event: (1) marriage, divorce, dissolution or legal separation; (2) birth, adoption or legal guardianship of a child; (3) death; or (4) full loss of premium subsidy.